• Skip to primary navigation

 Poinsettia Cocktail (Cranberry Mimosa)

-Published: Nov 5, 2021 · Modified: Dec 24, 2021 by Kimberly · This post may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases. · Leave a Comment
+Published: Nov 5, 2021 · Modified: Dec 13, 2023 by Kimberly · This post may contain affiliate links.
+As an Amazon Associate I earn from qualifying purchases. · 2 Comments

 Jump to Recipe - Print Recipe

-Looking for a festive, easy-to-make, and beautiful cocktail for your holiday gatherings?
+Looking for a festive, easy-to-make, and beautiful Champagne cocktail for your holiday gatherings?
 Then this Poinsettia Cocktail is perfect for you!
-Sometimes called a Cranberry Mimosa, this delicious drink is ideal for any holiday celebration (and the rosemary garnish reminds me of a tiny Christmas tree)!
+Sometimes called a Poinsettia Mimosa or a Cranberry Mimosa, this delicious cranberry cocktail is ideal for any holiday celebration (and the rosemary garnish reminds me of a tiny Christmas tree)!

 two poinsettia cocktails in champagne glasses